Skip to main content

 • There is a specified buying period for season football and season basketball tickets.
 We will publish this date in emails sent out by the Cougar Club.
 We will also publish individual game, bowl game, and tournament ticket buying periods in periodic emails.

-Club Members are reminded that the block of seats given to the visiting team will not be the best seats in the opposing school’s stadium.
+Club Members are reminded that, for contests where BYU is the away team, the block of seats given to the BYU will not be the best seats in the opposing school’s stadium.
 Occasionally it is possible to get better seats directly through the visiting school’s ticket office, or through other sources.
 Buying seats in BYU’s visiting team block ensures that you will be seated near other Club Members and BYU fans at the game; it is also the best way to get seats for away games where the opponent’s contests regularly sell out.